Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining SC-SAM parameters for stellar and AGN feedback

-The results of the focused neural networks did not necessarily yield the desired outcome---stronger constraints on the SC-SAM astrophysical parameters---but the exercise communicates the strength of our neural network implementation.
+Though the focused neural networks did not yield the desired outcome---stronger constraints on the SC-SAM astrophysical parameters---this exercise communicates the strength of our neural network implementation.
 The `Focused NN' results we summarize in Figure \ref{fig:Summary_Allclust_Constraints} are all either nearly identical to or slightly worse than the $\bar{\sigma}$ that our LFI loss predicts when predicting all five parameters at the same time.
 In theory, focusing the entire breadth of a neural network to predict only one parameter will lead to the tightest constraints the architecture is able to find.
 This result therefore indicates that the LFI loss is behaving exactly as advertised---it can, indeed, learn noisy and less sensitive parameters even in the presence of strongly influential parameters.

 As we describe in \textsection \ref{subsubsec:NNlosses}, the LFI loss function removes from the scatter of a parameter the dependence of the overall space, which in practice in CAMELS and CAMELS-SAM means it is able to learn parameters with relatively subtle effects, such as A$_{\text{AGN}}$, while also learning $\Omega_{\text{M}}$ and $\sigma_8$.
 Finally, we also ran focused neural networks for the cosmological parameters, and found their constraints showed very little difference from those obtained when constraining all five parameters, additionally confirming the LFI loss method has optimized the constraints on the strongest parameters.